nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The Application should be secure (with password) as sensitive information is stored.
 5. The Application needs to have proper documentation and user guide so that users can understand how to use the application.
+6. The Application should allow users to create and customize their profiles, including preferences for shortcuts, views, and layouts, to enhance the user experience.
+7. The Application should be able to handle multiple windows at the same time.
+8. The Application should comply with the specific policies and regulations of the university regarding data storage, security, and access control.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Student Number**: Matriculation number of NUS student.
-It must begin with capital A, followed by any number of alphanumeric characters.
+It must begin with letter A, followed by any number of alphanumeric characters.
 It must not be blank.
 * **Email**: Any valid email address, such as NUS email address (eXXXXXXX@u.nus.edu).
 * **CLI**: Command Line Interface.
 * **GUI**: Graphical User Interface.
+* **JSON**: JavaScript Object Notation, a lightweight data-interchange format.
+* **JAR**: Java Archive, a package file format typically used to aggregate many Java class files and associated metadata and resources (text, images, etc.) into one file to distribute application software or libraries on the Java platform.
+* **Class details / Class information**: The grades, attendance and class participation details of a student in Class Manager.

 --------------------------------------------------------------------------------------------------------------------